-Undeniably 2022 continues to present an array of challenges, from the impact of the war on Ukraine and Brexit in the UK, to the cost of living crisis, and the threat of more industrial action.
+Undeniably 2024 continues to present an array of challenges, from the impact of the geopolitical situations and Brexit in the UK, to the cost of living crisis, and more industrial action.

 Unfortunately news stories can have a negative impact on many individuals' mental health and wellbeing, so it’s no surprise that increasingly one of the key Leadership and Management Competencies I continue to work on with clients during Executive Coaching, Career and Outplacement Coaching and Resilience Coaching is developing Resilience.